 The district takes great efforts to ensure that all schools are clean, safe, and functional through proper facilities maintenance and campus supervision.
-Mound Elementary School's original facilities were built in 1940; ongoing maintenance and campus improvements ensure facilities remain up to date and provide adequate space for students and staff.
+A.T.L.A.S.
+Elementary School's original facilities were built in 1939; ongoing maintenance and campus improvements ensure facilities remain up to date and provide adequate space for students and staff.

 District maintenance and site custodial staff ensure that the repairs necessary to keep the school in good condition are completed in a timely manner.
 A work order process is used by school and district staff to communicate non-routine maintenance requests.
 Emergency repairs are given the highest priority.
-Campus repairs or improvements in the 2019-20 school year included flooring replacement projects.
+Campus repair and/or improvement projects for include the following:

+2019-20 Campus Improvements: